 Medical and humanitarian activities of the British Association

 The British Association is involved in a number of pilgrimages throughout the year: Lourdes (international) in May, Walsingham in September and Holywell in August.
-Members and Companions join together to visit these shrines, bringing with them sick and handicapped pilgrims
+Members and Companions join together to visit these shrines, bringing with them sick and handicapped pilgrims.
+Its activities include running soup kitchens, teas for the elderly lonely, breakfast clubs for the homeless and support projects around the country for those in need.

 The young volunteers – the Order of Malta Volunteers (OMV) organise their own pilgrimage to Lourdes in July in addition to running their own projects.